pchansen/GetData/README.md

 2. Activity -  name of activity being undertaken
 3. Set - name of data set (test or train) from where data came

-but the remaining 66 columns containing feature data are somewhat messy partly because of the original naming scheme and also because the import of text fields as variable names has replaced certain characters such as "-", "(" and ")" with a "." symbol.
+but the remaining 66 columns containing feature data are somewhat messy partly because of the original naming scheme and also because the import of text fields from the file features.txt as variable names has replaced certain characters such as "-", "(" and ")" with a "." symbol.

 Cleaning up these columns and making more readable is achieved by: